peterracz73/KiCad_PCB_from_xlsx_file_-Plugin-/README.md

 ```

 If the python or pip commands run to error, you need to include their paths of commands to the computer paths.
 For example [this](https://www.computerhope.com/issues/ch000549.htm).

+If the two packages were installed, you close the terminal windows and open the KiCad program.
+After the program is running select the Plugin and Content Manager, then a window pops up.
+Here push the Install from File... button.

+Please browse and load the downloaded zip file, then the KiCad program installs the plugin.